-Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The supplementary information is presented for purposes of additional analysis of the consolidated financial statements rather than to present the financial position, results of activities, and changes in net assets of the individual entities, and is not a required part of the consolidated financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The supplementary information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.
+Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements that collectively comprise the Organization's basic consolidated financial statements.
+The supplementary information listed in the table of contents is presented for purposes of additional analysis rather than to present the financial position, results of operations, and cash flows of the individual entities and is not a required part of the consolidated financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic consolidated financial statementsf.

+The supplementary information has been subjected to the auditing procedures applied in the audit of the basic consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic consolidated financial statements or to the basic consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the basic consolidated financial statements as a whole.

-FORVIS, LLP
+Forvis Mazars, LLP

-Greenville, South Carolina August 31, 2023
+Greenville, South Carolina August 28, 2024

-University of South Carolina Upstate Foundation and Supporting Organization Consolidated Statements of Financial Position June 30, 2023 and 2022
+University of South Carolina Upstate Foundation and Supporting Organization Consolidated Statements of Financial Position June 30, 2024 and 2023

-2023 2022

-ASSETS

-Cash and cash equivalents \$ 189,796 \$ 161,169

-Unconditional promises to give, net 97,500 1,350,500

-Investments 16,961,904 15,071,006

-Assets held in charitable remainder trust 271,967 281,264

-Total assets \$ 17,521,167 \$ 16,863,939

-LIABILITIES AND NET ASSETS Liabilities:

-Accounts payable \$ 20,000 \$ 41,256

-Deferred grant revenue 194,820 • 175,000

-Liability under charitable remainder trusts 168,201 184,921

-Total liabilities 383,021 401,177

-Net assets:

-Net assets without donor restrictions 1,658,211 849,868

-Net assets with donor restrictions 15,479,935 15,612,894

-Total net assets 17,138,146 16,462,762

-Total liabilities and net assets \$ 17,521,167 \$ 16,863,939
+2024 2023 ASSETS Cash and cash equivalents Unconditional promises to give, net Investments Assets held under charitable remainder trusts \$ 695,332 81,500 18,162,785 286,538 \$ 189,796 97,500 16,961,904 271,967 Total assets \$ 19,226,155 \$ 17,521,167 LIABILITIES AND NET ASSETS Liabilities Accounts payable Deferred grant revenue Liability under charitable remainder trusts \$ 364 843,304 163,048 \$ 20,000 194,820 168,201 Total liabilities Net assets Net assets without donor restrictions Net assets with donor restrictions 1,006,716 2,142,240 16,077,199 383,021 1,658,211 15,479,935 Total net assets 18,219,439 17,138,146 Total liabilities and net assets \$ 19,226,155 \$ 17,521,167